 Treating the South Texas Area

 Hamilton Vascular is your premier center for the treatment of vein disease, artery disease, feminine conditions, and interventional radiology.
-With five convenient locations, our expert medical specialists and highly-trained staff members are proud to offer cutting-edge vascular and arterial treatments to residents of Houston, Austin, San Antonio, and the neighboring communities in southern Texas.
+With six convenient locations, our expert medical specialists and highly-trained staff members are proud to offer cutting-edge vascular and arterial treatments to residents of Houston, Austin, San Antonio, and the neighboring communities in southern Texas.
 We are proud to offer a range of surgical and non-surgical treatments including atherectomy.

 What is Atherectomy?

 An atherectomy is a minimally invasive treatment that uses advanced laser technology to clear away plaque and buildup inside the arteries.
 An atherectomy can be performed on its own, however, it is often combined with angioplasty and stenting.
 These two procedures are typically performed to prevent peripheral arterial disease from worsening.
 A combination of the three procedures ensures your blood vessels are able to move blood through the body without any complications.

 What are the Benefits of an Atherectomy?

 There are many benefits of receiving an atherectomy at Hamilton Vascular, including:

 - Clears plaque and buildup on artery walls

 - Can be performed with stenting and angioplasty